Thai protesters inspired by Hong Kong tactics in fight against the government

 Protests began this summer calling for greater democratic freedom in Thailand, reforms to the constitution and for the resignation of Prime Minister Prayuth Chan-ocha, the general who won disputed elections last year after leading the army in a 2014 coup.

-The movement began gaining even more momentum when student leaders took aim at the monarchy — once an untouchable subject in Thailand and with some of the strictest lèse-majesté laws in the world — speaking out about its deeply-embedded place in politics and society and the wealth of King Vajiralongkorn.
+The movement began gaining even more momentum when student leaders took aim at the monarchy — once an untouchable subject in Thailand, which has some of the strictest lèse-majesté laws in the world.
+They began speaking out about the monarchy’s deeply embedded place in politics and society and the wealth of King Vajiralongkorn.

-On Thursday, the Thai government issued an emergency decree in an effort to end the protests, the first signs of a mounting crackdown against the movement.
+On Thursday, the Thai government issued an emergency decree in an effort to end the protests, the first sign of a mounting crackdown against the movement.
 It only served to further galvanize the demonstrators, who gathered in the tens of thousands on Friday before they were dispersed by water cannons.

 Lalisa was among the crowd gathered near the glitzy Siam Paragon mall on Friday.
-Admittedly a protest novice, she was settling in to a meal of fried chicken and burgers close to the front lines of the demonstration when a voice in the crowd shouted “run!”
+Admittedly a protest novice, she was settling in for a meal of fried chicken and burgers close to the front lines of the demonstration when a voice in the crowd shouted, “Run!”

-Stuffing her laptop in her bag and stumbling in her rubber flip flops, she dashed as far as she could, unclear of where she was even running to.
+Stuffing her laptop in her bag and stumbling in her rubber flip-flops, she dashed as far as she could, unclear about where she was even going.

 “I thought in my head, are we running from bullets?”
 Lalisa said.
 “All around me were students in uniform, running in fear, without knowing where they should go.”